uvarc/rc-website/content/userinfo/hpc/software/singularity.md

 singularity run --nv $CONTAINERDIR/tensorflow-2.10.0.sif myscript.py
 ```

-In the container build script, `python` was defined as the default command to be excuted and singularity passes the argument(s) after the image name, i.e. `myscript.py`, to the Python interpreter.
+In the container build script, `python` was defined as the default command to be executed and singularity passes the argument(s) after the image name, i.e. `myscript.py`, to the Python interpreter.
 So the above singularity command is equivalent to

 ```
 singularity exec --nv $CONTAINERDIR/tensorflow-2.10.0.sif python myscript.py